mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 NOTICE: created irodsCwd=/eveZone/home/di4r-user1
 ```

-The ".irods.irods_environment.json" stores the data that you just provided to login.
-Next time you login iRODS will check t	his file, so you do not have to provide these details again.
+The ".irods/irods_environment.json" stores the data that you just provided to login.
+Next time you login iRODS will check this file, so you do not have to provide these details again.

 Have a look at the iRODS session environment:

 ```
 cat /home/narges/.irods/irods_environment.json
 ```
 The file contains the minimal information for a session.

-With `iuserinfo` command you can retrieve information on your account.
+Command `iuserinfo` shows information about your iRODS user account.

 ```
 name: di4r-user1